-This post is about cheap but exciting city breaks in Europe.
+This post is about cities to visit in Europe on a budget.
 It contains affiliate links which means I may earn a small commission should you purchase/book anything through one of my links at no extra cost to you.
 This way you’re contributing to keeping this website online.

 Looking for a budget-friendly city break in Europe?
-We’ve rounded up 7 cheap yet amazing cities perfect for a weekend getaway or a longer trip.
-Whether you’re looking for vibrant nightlife, historical landmarks, or cultural charm, these destinations are affordable without sacrificing fun or adventure.
+I’ve rounded up 8 low-cost, amazing cities perfect for a weekend getaway or a longer trip.
+Whether you’re looking for vibrant nightlife, historical landmarks or cultural charm, these destinations are affordable without sacrificing fun or adventure.

 - Why go?: Known as the Paris of the East, Budapest offers stunning architecture, thermal baths, and a rich cultural scene without the hefty price tag.